DeanMauro/Orchestrator-RED/README.md

 ## Release Notes

-**v0.2**
+**v2.0.0**

-- Now supports OAuth 2.0 authentication in addition to Basic Auth.
-As of July 15, 2019, OAuth 2.0 is the only authentication scheme supported by platform.uipath.com.
-Cloud users must go through the interactive login flow only once while configuring this node.
+- Now supports both Cloud and On-Premise Orchestrators, which use different authentication schemes.
+For more information, see the official [UiPath documentation here](https://docs.uipath.com/orchestrator/reference#consuming-cloud-api).
 - BREAKING CHANGE: The URL field no longer defaults to https://platform.uipath.com.
 Connection nodes without a value in the URL field will fail.

 ## Install